-How to Fix The connection was denied because the user account is not authorized for remote login?
+Fix The connection was denied because the user account is not authorized for remote login

-To resolve the error, apply the following workarounds using an administrator account:
+To resolve the error, try the following solutions using an administrator account:

 1. Create a New Security Group

-Creating a new security group and assigning it the necessary permissions to log on through Remote Desktop Services makes sure that only authorized user accounts within this group can remotely connect to the system.
+Creating a new security group and assigning it the necessary permissions for logging on through Remote Desktop Services ensures that only authorized users within this group can remotely connect to the system.

-By adding users to this group, you grant them the ability to establish a Remote Desktop connection.
-This resolves the issue for users who were previously blocked due to insufficient rights.
+By adding users to this group, you authorize them to establish a Remote Desktop connection, thus resolving the issue for those who were previously denied due to insufficient rights.

 1. Press Windows Key + R to open the Run dialog box.